ABM Sumon

-ABM Azfar Uzzaman (born 27 May 1984), popularly known as ABM Sumon, is a Bangladeshi actor and model.
-He made his film debut in the romantic Ochena Hridoy (2015).
+ABM Azfar Uzzaman (born 27 May 1984), popularly known as ABM Sumon, is a Bangladeshi actor and model who predominantly works in Dhallywood cinema.
+He made his film debut in the romantic film Ochena Hridoy (2015).

 His notable works include MR-9: Do or Die (2023) and Dhaka Attack (2023), which is one of the highest-grossing Bangladeshi films of all time.

 Career

 Sumon's career began with ramp modeling.
 In addition to modeling, he started acting in various telefilms and TV series.
 In 2013, he first acted in a telefilm titled Megher Kole Roud.
 In the same year, he acted in NTV's series Nil Ronger Golpo.

 In 2015, he made his debut as a lead role in the film Ochena Hridoy.